 In 2011, the Kobe City government signed a memorandum with the Kien Giang People’s Committee regarding exchange and mutual cooperation in the fields of environment, water and sewage, through which Kobe provided technological support.

 After the first amendment to the memorandum in 2014, it was combined with a second revised memorandum.
 In October 2017, the Kien Giang Province leaders were invited to Kobe for the signing ceremony.

 On October 1, 2017, Kobe established the “International Technical Cooperation Headquarters”, a cross-sectional organizational structure that combines different government departments.

-The Planning and Coordination Bureau would act as a general liaison in regards to the Kobe City government’s technological support of developing countries, and all departments as one would respond to the needs of any national or regional government that requires support.
+The Urban Planning Bureau would act as a general liaison in regards to the Kobe City government’s technological support of developing countries, and all departments as one would respond to the needs of any national or regional government that requires support.

 For any inquiries in relation to the Kobe City government’s international technology cooperation and support: